Seasonal workers flock to Germany for asparagus harvest under COVID restrictions | DW | 18.03.2021

 "Then she would have been hospitalized because we have taken out private health insurance for all our workers," says Arne Hensgens.

-But that is not guaranteed.
+But that's not standard practice.
 In Germany, harvest workers who are not deployed for more than 70 days per year are exempt from compulsory health insurance.
 Neither the employees nor the employers have to pay contributions to the otherwise legally required health, pension, and unemployment insurance during this time.

 In 2020, this was raised to 115 days so that workers would not have to travel in and out as regularly.
 This is a regulation that many farms are also demanding this year.
 But the labor ministry is blocking it.